 - When two vehicles meet on a narrow mountain road, the ascending vehicle has the right of way.

-- Outside peak hours, traffic lights flashing amber means ‘ proceed with caution’.
+- Outside peak hours, traffic lights flashing amber indicates to proceed with caution.

-- You must drive with headlights on at all time (and dipped in daylight) unless the car was registered before 1970 (fine of CHF 40 if you don’t).
+- You must drive with headlights on at all times (and dimmed in daylight) unless the car was registered before 1970.

-- In winter months on mountain roads you must use snow chains – if you don’t you may not be covered by insurance.
+- In winter months on mountain roads, you must use snow chains.
+If you don’t, you may not be covered by insurance.
 It’s also advisable to switch to winter tires.

 Keep to the speed limits: